 - Recent research shows that many different aspects of red light therapy can help promote high-quality sleep

-One of the most common reasons that people use red light therapy is to improve the quality of their sleep.
+One of the most common desired red light therapy benefit is the hope that regular use will improve the quality of their sleep.
 Red light therapy uses both red and infrared wavelengths of light that are irradiated on the body.
 This form of therapy was discovered by NASA researchers in the mid-1990s and has become popular due to its ease of use, safety, and the effects that people experience while using it.

 People use red light therapy for a variety of benefits, from improving the quality of their skin to speeding wound healing.
 Red light therapy is thought to work by stimulating mitochondria , small subcellular organs in your cells that produce energy and help to reduce inflammation.
 This effect explains many of the beneficial effects of red light therapy that people using it report experiencing.